kbengine/kbengine.github.com/docs/programming/entitydef.md

 	Stored in the database.
 	Ability to facilitate remote access.
-	Need to manage and monitor its engines, such as: AOI, Trap, etc...
+	Need to manage and monitor its engines, such as: View, Trap, etc...
 	When a disaster recovery server can automatically recover.